CS

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
 That puts estimated driveaway prices in the ballpark of $48,059 and $58,289 respectively.

-Over 5 years, the running costs favour the Mitsubishi Triton by roughly $2,140 in fuel alone.
+Over 5 years, the running costs favour the GWM Cannon Alpha by roughly $8,650 in fuel alone.

 Safety Rundown

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 7 in the Mitsubishi Triton and 6 in the GWM Cannon Alpha.

 Feature Showdown

-The Mitsubishi Triton features a 9-inch touchscreen, while the GWM Cannon Alpha gets a 12.3-inch display.
+The Mitsubishi Triton features a 9-inch touchscreen paired with a 7-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The GWM Cannon Alpha counters with power tailgate that the Mitsubishi Triton does not offer.
+The Mitsubishi Triton stands out with Apple CarPlay that you will not find on the GWM Cannon Alpha.
+The GWM Cannon Alpha counters with wireless Apple CarPlay/Android Auto, wireless charging, power tailgate and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain